-If you’ve ever been interested in working with blood, there are multiple careers to choose from.
+If you’ve ever been interested in working with blood, there are multiple career options.
 Some of these careers are more patient-focused.
 Others deal with behind the scenes work, where blood is examined.
-Here’s some information on the best paid jobs in the medical profession.
+Here’s some information on the best-paid jobs in the medical profession.

 In this article, we’ll cover several different jobs in blood work.
-We’ll also go over what blood tests can show, so you can get further understanding of just how important these careers are to advancements in medicine.
+We’ll also go over what blood tests can show, so you can increase your understanding of just how important these careers are to advancements in medicine.

 Table of Contents

 Aside from doctors and surgeons, phlebotomists are often the first position to come to mind when people consider working with blood.
 Simply put, a phlebotomy technician is someone who draws blood from patients, organizes and labels it appropriately, and works with a medical lab.

 Blood draws by a phlebotomist can be used for a variety of different things, including any of the tests listed above.

 Phlebotomy is becoming one of the fastest-growing jobs in medicine.
 It’s considered an entry-level job.
 Many people use it as a stepping stone toward a more advanced medical career.
 But, being a phlebotomist can be a lifelong career on its own, with plenty of room for growth.

 One of the reasons it continues to grow in popularity is due to the training/schooling involved.
 It’s one of the quickest ways to get into the medical field.
 Most training programs to become a phlebotomist last just several months.
 Even with additional certification (which is required in most states), you can become a certified phlebotomist in less than a year.